goyalr31/BHP/README.md

 # BHP
-This is the project to predict the price of house, on the basis of .
+This is the project to predict the price of house, on the basis of parameters like area sqft, bhk, badrooom,and locality.